Sleitnick/AeroGameFramework/README.md

 `ServerStorage.Aero.Services` & `ServerStorage.Aero.Modules`

 #### Services
-Services are modules that are initialized and ran at runtime.
+Services are modules that are initialized and run at runtime.
 All services are exposed to each other.
 Services can also expose functions and events to the client.

 #### Modules
 Modules are lazy-loaded modules that services can access as needed.